-Focused Ion Beam-SEM (FIB-SEM)
+Focused Ion Beam Scanning Electron Microscope (FIB-SEM)

-FIB-SEM can give exquisite ultrastructural detail in biological samples.
-Commercially-available systems suffer from practical limitations that result in only a few microns of the sample volume being imaged without errors.
-The enhanced FIB-SEM at the AIC is specifically engineered to overcome these limitations.
-It allows for consistent, isotropic 4nm resolution over whole cell volumes and beyond, making it an unparalleled EM technique.
-FIB-SEM can be combined with our Cryo Structured Illumination microscope for Correlative Light-Electron Microscopy (CLEM) studies.
+FIB-SEM can give exquisite ultrastructural detail, with up to 4nm isotropic resolution over whole cell volumes and beyond.
+Commercially available systems suffer from practical limitations that result in only a few microns of the sample volume being imaged without errors.
+The enhanced FIB-SEM at the AIC is specifically engineered to overcome these limitations, making it an unparalleled three-dimensional EM technique.
+FIB-SEM can also be combined with our Cryo-Structured Ilumination Micorscope for Correlative Light-Electron Microscopy (CLEM) studies.